 Funerals & Memorial Services

-In times of sorrow, our facilities and staff offer comfort.
+In times of sorrow, our staff and our facilities can offer comfort.
 Here are some suggestions that can help when you’re faced with the details and decisions of planning a funeral or memorial service.

 Notifying the Church

-When death occurs, the pastors should be informed as soon as possible, in order that they might provide appropriate consolation and support to the family and friends.
+When death occurs, the pastors should be informed as soon as possible, so they can provide consolation and support to the family and friends.
 Contact the church office (216-321-2660) during normal business hours (8:30am – 5 pm).
-If the loss occurs outside these times, please contact the pastor, John Lentz, directly (216-371-8470).
+If the loss occurs outside these times, please contact Pastor John Lentz directly at 216-371-8470.

 Types of Services

+Services typically are held in the Sanctuary or a funeral home, but other arrangements can be made.
+Ceremonies and rites of fraternal, civic, or military organizations should occur at some other time or place.
 The pastor will meet with the family to discuss the type of service desired, scripture passages, music selections and the participation of others who might wish to eulogize the deceased.
-Typically, services are held in the Sanctuary or a funeral home, but other arrangements can be made.
-Ceremonies and rites of fraternal, civic, or military organizations should occur at some other time or place.

 - Funeral Services These services of worship are intended for use with the body or ashes of the deceased present.
 In order that attention in the service be directed to God, the coffin should be closed before the service begins.
 The coffin may be covered with a white funeral pall or with flowers, as the family directs.

 - Memorial Services These services of worship are similar to funeral services except that the body or ashes of the deceased are not present.
 The committal of the body may follow or precede the service, as preferred.

 - Interment This is the service of committal, usually held at the burial site.
 It generally accompanies either a funeral or memorial service, but may also stand alone, as the family prefers.
 Sentences of scripture are read, and the body is committed to its final resting place.